San Joaquin Villages

-SAN JOAQUIN VILLAGES, UC Santa Barbara's newest apartment complex, is home to approximately 1,000 3rd and 4th year undergraduate students.
-This urban style apartment complex is only a 10-minute off-street bike ride from the middle of campus, and is conveniently located adjacent to four bus lines with 247 week day rides.
-Students can access basic resources like grocery stores, restaurants, banks, and the university all by public transportation.
-There is also an on-site market, Tenaya Market & Eatery, offering local and sustainable food options.
-San Joaquin has four faculty in residence who advise residents, and provide opportunities for residents to meet other faculty members.
+UC SANTA BARBARA'S NEWEST APARTMENT COMPLEX for third and fourth year undergraduate students, this urban style housing is a short off-street bike ride from the middle of campus and is conveniently located adjacent to four bus lines.
+San Joaquin has four Faculty-in-Residence who advise residents and provide opportunities for residents to meet other faculty members.
 Professional live-in staff and Resident Assistants are available for after-hours assistance and community building.
-San Joaquin Villages is a highly resource efficient building that saves water, energy and reduces green house gases and has achieved LEED Platinum certification.

 - 650 Storke Road: San Joaquin North Villages (Elsinore Court, Calaveras Court, Malibu Court, Ramona Court)